-While traded logs in BC may not be fully representative of the full provincial Crown harvest, these comparison illustrates the significant price differential between prices generated by the BC "market pricing system" and actual market prices for similar logs, harvested from similar forests, by U.S. and Canadian producers making a commodity product to be sold into the same markets.
-These large differentials indicate that the timber provided to BC lumber producers by the BC government is sold for considerably less than adequate remuneration.
+forests, by U.S. and Canadian producers making a commodity product to be sold into the same markets.
+Although these large (and growing) differentials are not sufficient to calculate a subsidy benefit with precision, they nonetheless indicate that the timber provided to BC lumber producers by the BC government is sold for considerably less than adequate remuneration.